ThomasDueck/Thomas-projects/README.md

-# Scorpiadin's Repository
+# Thomas' Repository

-This is the repository of Scorpiadin, which currently includes two projects I am working on.
+This is the repository of Thomas, which currently includes two projects I am working on.

 # Routenplanner
 Currently includes a routeplanner as a command line application, where edges and nodes can be added and deleted.